Officials: Last slave ship from Africa ID’d on Alabama coast

 “We are cautious about placing names on shipwrecks that no longer bear a name or something like a bell with the ship’s name on it,” maritime archaeologist James Delgado said in a statement.
 “But the physical and forensic evidence powerfully suggests that this is?Clotilda.”

+Officials said they are working on a plan to preserve the site where the ship was located.

 The United States banned the importation of slaves in 1808, but smugglers kept traveling the Atlantic with wooden ships full of people in chains.
-Southern plantation owners needed workers for their cotton fields.
+Southern plantation owners demanded workers for their cotton fields.

 With Southern resentment of federal control at a fever pitch, Alabama plantation owner Timothy Meaher made a bet that he could bring a shipload of Africans across the ocean, historian Natalie S. Robertson has said.
 The schooner Clotilda sailed from Mobile to western Africa, where it picked up captives and returned them to Alabama, evading authorities during a tortuous voyage.